prettier/prettier/commands.md

 declare function markAsRoot(doc: Doc): Doc;
 ```

-This marks the current indentation as root for `dedentToRoot` and `literalline`s.
+Mark the current indentation as root for `dedentToRoot` and `literalline`s.

 ### dedentToRoot